-The DQ $5 lunch special features your choice of Three-Piece Chicken Strips or Deluxe Cheeseburger along with crispy fries, a 21 oz drink and a sundae for dessert.
-You can upgrade your sundae to a small Blizzard® treat for $1.
+The new DQ $5 buck lunch features your choice of Three-Piece Chicken Strips, Deluxe Cheeseburger or A.1.
+Bacon Cheeseburger as your entree.
+You also get crispy fries, a 21 oz drink and a sundae for dessert.
+You can upgrade your sundae to a small Blizzard treat for $1 more.

 Dairy Queen also has a $6 Buck Lunch featuring the one-third pound Double Burger with Cheese and the Crispy Chicken Sandwich.